 The second in this series of posts explores the factors that shape the vision that defines exceptional social change leadership.
 The final post in the series examines Thinking Beyond Borders’ international education programs as models for developing those leaders.
 Stay tuned…

-Subscribe to this blog to receive upcoming posts in this series.
-This blog is authored by Robin Pendoley, Founder & CEO of Thinking Beyond Borders, a non-profit offering gap year programs that create social change leaders.
+This blog is authored by Robin Pendoley, Founder & CEO of Thinking Beyond Borders, an educational institution offering gap year programs that create social change leaders.